ft2023/IRanker-demo/README.md

 pip install wandb IPython matplotlib

 ```
-### 📊 Dataset Preparation
+## 📊 Dataset Preparation

-This section outlines the steps to generate the datasets used for DRanker and IRanker.
+This section outlines the steps to generate the datasets used for DRanker and IRanker training and evaluation.

-#### DRanker Dataset
+### DRanker Dataset

 To generate the DRanker dataset, run the following command: